saybur/kea-mboot/README.md

 > This isn't a typo: the first two files are the main images and the third is a
 > scratch image, which in this case is just a copy of the applications image.

-From this point you have two different paths to take depending on how you want to handle the resource forks. _Only use one of these two approaches!_
+From this point you have three different paths to take depending on how you want to handle the resource forks. _Only use one of these approaches!_

+### Option 1: Upload Files

+If you have access to a system that can correctly handle the dot files in the `.pax` archive and has an AFP client (like OSX) you can just unpack and upload the images after configuring the share appropriately.
+If you do this, delete the files copied in the previous step prior to uploading new ones, taking care to preserve the paths exactly as shown.

-### Option 1: .AppleDouble folders/files
+### Option 2: .AppleDouble folders/files

+This approach does not require another Mac and can be done from the server.
-This is the "default" assumption for this guide.
-In this approach the old `.AppleDouble` folders are used with the resource fork added to files with a hacky `admerge` script I put together.
+`.AppleDouble` folders are used with the resource fork added to files with the hacky `admerge` script I put together.
 Build that first.

     gcc ~/src/kea-mboot/util/admerge.c -o ~/src/kea-mboot/util/admerge